syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Editing.md

 The SfDataGrid supports committing and rolling back the changes in row level when the underlying data object implements the [IEditableObject](https://msdn.microsoft.com/en-us/library/system.componentmodel.ieditableobject.aspx) interface.

-The editing changes in a row will be committed only when moveing to the next row by tapping.
+The editing changes in a row will be committed only when moving to the next row by tapping.

 `IEditableObject` has the following methods to capture editing: